KooperL/marketo-developer.en/help/rest-api/rest-api.md

 The following steps require admin privileges in your Marketo instance.

 For your first call to Marketo, you'll retrieve a lead record.
 To begin working with Marketo, you must obtain API credentials for making authenticated calls to your instance.
-Login to your instance and go to the **Admin** -> **Users and Roles**.
+Login to your instance and go to the **[!UICONTROL Admin]** -> **[!UICONTROL Users and Roles]**.

 ![Admin Users and Roles](assets/admin-users-and-roles.png)